-Copies of the job description and further assistance and information can be obtained from Vicki Ellis, Office of Strategic Partnerships (vellis@philasd.org).
+Copies of the job description and further assistance and information can be obtained from Ayana Lewis, Office of Strategic Partnerships (alewis@philasd.org).
 The Recruitment Team in the Office of Talent posts the position online, and recruits and screens candidates in collaboration with the Office of Strategic Partnerships.
 Recruitment will then work Strategic Partnerships to identify candidates who are the right fit for a school community, per the Program Coordinator/Strategic Partnerships specialty job description.
 Once a candidate is identified, Recruitment sends the offer letter to the candidate and the Specialist Team in the Office of Talent will process candidates.
-The position is centrally deployed and reports to the Office of Strategic Partnerships, but is school-based.
-The Office of Strategic Partnerships will offer support, training, and professional development to school based Program Coordinators/Strategic Partnerships and their principals.
+The position is centrally deployed, reports to the Office of Strategic Partnerships but is school based.
+The Office of Strategic Partnerships will offer support, training and professional development to school based Program Coordinators/Community Partnerships and their principals.

-Schools may use school grant funds, including Title I, if the position is aligned with the needs assessment and the school plan.
+Schools may use school grant funds, including Title I as long as it is aligned with the needs assessment and the school-wide plan.